-The profitability of most of our products depends on the spreads between interest yield on investments and rates credited on insurance liabilities.
-We have the ability to adjust the rates credited, primarily caps and credit rates, on the majority of the annuity liabilities at least annually, subject to minimum guaranteed values.
+The profitability of most of F&G's products depends on the spreads between interest yield on investments and rates credited on insurance liabilities.
+F&G has the ability to adjust the rates credited, primarily caps and credit rates, on the majority of the annuity liabilities at least annually, subject to minimum guaranteed values.
 In addition, the majority of the annuity products have surrender and withdrawal penalty provisions designed to encourage persistency and to help ensure targeted spreads are earned.
-However, competitive factors, including the impact of the level of surrenders and withdrawals, may limit our ability to adjust or maintain crediting rates at the levels necessary to avoid a narrowing of spreads under certain market conditions.
+However, competitive factors, including the impact of the level of surrenders and withdrawals, may limit F&G's ability to adjust or maintain crediting rates at the levels necessary to avoid a narrowing of spreads under certain market conditions.

-In order to meet our policy and contractual obligations, we must earn a sufficient return on our invested assets.
-Significant changes in interest rates exposes us to the risk of not earning the anticipated spreads between the interest rate earned on our investments and the credited interest rates paid on outstanding policies and contracts.
-Both rising and declining interest rates can negatively affect interest earnings, spread income and the attractiveness of certain of our products.
+In order to meet F&G's policy and contractual obligations, F&G must earn a sufficient return on invested assets.
+Significant changes in interest rates exposes F&G to the risk of not earning the anticipated spreads between the interest rate earned on its investments and the credited interest rates paid on outstanding policies and contracts.
+Both rising and declining interest rates can negatively affect interest earnings, spread income and the attractiveness of certain products.

-During periods of increasing interest rates, we may offer higher crediting rates on interest-sensitive products, such as IUL insurance and fixed annuities, and we may increase crediting rates on in-force products to keep these products competitive.
-A rise in interest rates, in the absence of other countervailing changes, will result in a decline in the market value of our investment portfolio.
+During periods of increasing interest rates, F&G may offer higher crediting rates on interest-sensitive products, such as IUL insurance and fixed annuities, and may increase crediting rates on in-force products to keep these products competitive.
+A rise in interest rates, in the absence of other countervailing changes, will result in a decline in the market value of F&G's investment portfolio.

-As part of our asset liability management ("ALM") program, we have made a significant effort to identify the assets appropriate to different product lines and ensure investing strategies match the profile of these liabilities.
-Our ALM strategy is designed to align the expected cash flows from the investment portfolio with the expected liability cash flows.
-As such, a major component of our effort to manage interest rate risk has been to structure the investment portfolio with cash flow characteristics that are consistent with the cash flow characteristics of the insurance liabilities.
-We use actuarial models to simulate the cash flows expected from the existing business under various interest rate scenarios.
-These simulations enable us to measure the potential gain or loss in the fair value of interest rate-sensitive financial instruments, to evaluate the adequacy of expected cash flows from assets to meet the expected cash requirements of the liabilities and to determine if it is necessary to lengthen or shorten the average life and duration of our investment portfolio.
+As part of F&G's asset liability management ("ALM") program, F&G has made a significant effort to identify the assets appropriate to different product lines and ensure investing strategies match the profile of these liabilities.
+The ALM strategy is designed to align the expected cash flows from the investment portfolio with the expected liability cash flows.
+As such, a major component of F&G's effort to manage interest rate risk has been to structure the investment portfolio with cash flow characteristics that are consistent with the cash flow characteristics of the insurance liabilities.
+F&G uses actuarial models to simulate the cash flows expected from the existing business under various interest rate scenarios.
+These simulations enable F&G to measure the potential gain or loss in the fair value of interest rate-sensitive financial instruments, to evaluate the adequacy of expected cash flows from assets to meet the expected cash requirements of the liabilities and to determine if it is necessary to lengthen or shorten the average life and duration of our investment portfolio.
 Duration measures the price sensitivity of a security to a small change in interest rates.
 When the durations of assets and liabilities are similar, exposure to interest rate risk is minimized because a change in the value of assets could be expected to be largely offset by a change in the value of liabilities.

-The duration of the investment portfolio, excluding cash and cash equivalents, derivatives, policy loans, and common stocks as of June 30, 2020, is summarized as follows:
+The duration of the investment portfolio, excluding cash and cash equivalents, derivatives, policy loans, and common stocks as of September 30, 2020, is summarized as follows: